luau-project/lua-xz/docs/README.md

 > [!NOTE]
 >
 > To make things harder on Windows, in general, the building process or installation method varies according to the C toolchain used to build Lua.

+If you have `LuaRocks` installed and configured correctly on your Windows system, then read the appropriate guide for your C toolchain in the section [To play nicely with LuaRocks](#to-play-nicely-with-luarocks).
+Otherwise, in case you find it too difficult to setup LuaRocks, go to [Out of LuaRocks](#out-of-luarocks).

 ### To play nicely with LuaRocks